Uncovering Afghanistan’s Musical Soundscape

 But researching Afghan music and media history is no simple task.

 Decades of war have fractured archives, scattered recordings, and erased institutional memory.
-To reconstruct history, she turned to oral accounts—diaspora elders, former musicians, scholars, and individuals who carried fragments of Afghanistan’s soundscape in their own memories.
+To reconstruct history, she turned to oral accounts from diaspora elders, former musicians, scholars, and individuals who carried fragments of Afghanistan’s soundscape in their own memories.

 “Afghanistan’s musical heritage is like a vessel of memory,” she explained—passed down through stories, gatherings, shared songs, and recollections.